Tha Tum district

 Tha Tum (ท่าตูม, [tʰâː tūːm]) is a district (amphoe) in the northern part of Surin province, northeastern Thailand.
+The district is located along the Mun River, which has historically served as an important waterway and agricultural lifeline.

 Geography

 Neighboring districts are (from the east clockwise): Rattanaburi, Sanom and Chom Phra of Surin Province; Satuek of Buriram province; Chumphon Buri of Surin; Kaset Wisai and Suwannaphum of Roi Et province.